IliyanPopov/SoftwareUniversity/C#OOP/BashSoftProject/README.md

 <p>Now if youâ€&trade;ve done everything and the situation in the switch case in the <strong>InterpredCommand</strong> method is the following :</p>
 <p>Everything should be ok and we are <strong>ready</strong> <strong>to</strong> <strong>start</strong> <strong>reading</strong> <strong>from</strong> the <strong>input</strong>.</p>
 <p>Next thing to do is read the <strong>dataNew.txt</strong> from where youâ€&trade;ve saved it and <strong>apply</strong> one <strong>sorting</strong> and one <strong>filtering</strong>.</p>
+<h2>PART&nbsp;8</h2>

+<h2>Problem 1.
+Change Predicate Methods with Lambda Expressions</h2>
+<p>The first thing we are going to change though is not related to LINQ.
+All we want to change here is in the <strong>RepositoryFilters</strong> in the <strong>public FilterAndTake</strong>.
+In the previous piece we created 3 methods that filter the given data.
+However, we have the possibility to delete the 15 rows that these methods take in the code.
+In the first method, where the <strong>wantedFilter</strong> is excellent we can easily express it through a predicate using lambda.
+We have only one input parameter so our statement in the call of the <strong>private</strong> <strong>FilterAndTake</strong> should look something like this:</p>
+<p>Next up are the average and the poor filter, however they are pretty much the same as the one above.
+For this reason we are not going to discuss them any further and just change the calls of the filter methods with the appropriate lambda expression:</p>
+<p>Now we can easily delete the three methods from the repository filters class.</p>
+<h2>Problem 2.
+Use LINQ Average Instead of a Custom One</h2>
+<p>Another piece we can get rid of is the Average method and replace it with the operator that comes from the LINQ.
+In the <strong>private FilterAndTake</strong> we should change the <strong>averageMark&rsquo;s</strong> name to <strong>averageScore</strong> and its value equal to the output of the just mentioned above operator.
+Next thing we need to make is a new variable called <strong>percentageOfFullfillments</strong> equal to the average score devided by the maximal score on a task which is 100.
+Finally, we should make one last variable that is the actual mark and it is equal to the percentage of fulfillment multiplied by 4 and summed with 2 after that.
+Here is how the <strong>private</strong> <strong>FilterAndTake</strong> method should look:</p>
+<h2>Problem 3.
+Changing Structure in Repository Sorters</h2>
+<p>I guess you wouldn&rsquo;t be quite happy to hear that we&rsquo;ve done the sorting the hard way.
+But now we can appreciate LINQ&rsquo;s easiness and replace it with the easy and more readable way.
+This means that we can delete the <strong>private</strong> <strong>OrderAndTake</strong> method but just before that let&rsquo;s extract only one method that we can reuse for our functionality.
+The new method for printing the sorted students declaration&rsquo;s and implementation should look like this:</p>
+<p><br/> <br/> Now you can easily delete all the methods except the <strong>public OrderAndTake</strong> and the one we just extracted.
+So after the deletions of all occurrences, the class should look like this:</p>
+<p><br/> </p>
+<p>Whether the wanted filter is ascending or descending we want to call the <strong>PrintStudents</strong> method passing an already sorted dictionary.</p>
+<p>First we are going to implement the ascending comparison and then we&rsquo;ll need to only change one word and copy the rest of the sorting so that it works for descending as well.</p>
+<p>Since we have a method for ordering a collection from LINQ, we are going to use it out of the box.</p>
+<p><br/> <br/> What the function wants is the criteria which to use for sorting and in our case we&rsquo;ll pass to it the sum of the scores on the tasks.</p>
+<p><br/> <br/> Now we should take only the needed number of results:</p>
+<p>Finally, we should convert it to a dictionary since after ordering it&rsquo;s a collection of different type:</p>
+<p>As we said we will copy this piece and only change the <strong>OdrerBy</strong> with a <strong>OrderByDescending</strong>.</p>
+<p>Now you can test the functionality of the filters and sorters and see if they still work.</p>
+<h2>Problem 4.
+Creating folder structure</h2>
+<p>There are no more places where we can use LINQ so I suggest we use the current piece to put the structure of our project in order at least a little bit.</p>
+<p>Let&rsquo;s create 4 folders in the current project called <strong>IO</strong>, <strong>Judge</strong>, <strong>Repository</strong>, <strong>Static</strong> <strong>data</strong>.
+In the IO folder put all the following things:</p>
+<p>In the Judge folder as you can imagine, we&rsquo;ll put the Tester class:</p>
+<p>In the repositories folder we&rsquo;ll put everything related to the repository:</p>
+<p>And finally in the Static data we should put the ExceptionMessages and the SessionData.</p>
+<p>Well done!
+You have completed the tutorial for your BashSoft a.k.a DIY Judge.
+Though you may feel free to continue explore and experiment with adding new features.</p>